OrbitalEnterprises/eve-esi-client/docs/FittingsApi.md

 Create fitting

-Save a new fitting for a character  ---
+Save a new fitting for a character  ---  Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#POST-/characters/{character_id}/fittings/)

 ### Example
 ```java